ronny1020/condition-switch/README.md

 # Condition Switch Library

-This TypeScript library provides a utility function `conditionSwitch` for performing switch-like operations based on conditions with associated values.
+This TypeScript library provides a utility function `condSwitch` for performing switch-like operations based on conditions with associated values.

 The condSwitch function is convenient to use in arrow functions, JSX, and other situations where if or switch statements are cumbersome or not allowed.